ch-xedt/SimpleScriptInterpreter/README.md

 }
 ```

-With the Else statement, a code block can be executed if the condition is not met.
+With the ELSE-Statements, a code block can be executed if the condition is not met.

 ```
 let x = 1;